bigprof-software/appgini-docs/pages/contribute.md

 [GitHub repository](https://github.com/bigprof-software/appgini-docs).
 This can be done very easily by clicking the "Edit this page on GitHub" link at the top of each page.

-The following video shows how to contribute to the documentation:
+The following video shows how to contribute to the documentation.
+Please note that the video was recorded before updating the documentation theme, so the appearance of the documentation has changed since then.
+However, the process of contributing is still the same:

 <iframe width="700" height="394" src="https://www.youtube.com/embed/Apd5A0wu6qw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>